ATNoG/rigourous-devprivops-docs/content/usage/ui.md

 ## Docker Container

-To use the docker container, we run the following command
+The container can be deployed through the following command:

 ```sh
 docker run \